I’m so excited to finally share this scene. I’ve missed these two so much! I hope you love seeing the gang as much as I loved bringing them to you.

 “Good,” he kisses my nose.
 “Merry Christmas, sweetheart.
 This is only the beginning.”

-If you enjoyed the Consolation Duet, be sure to grab DEFENSELESS (Mark!) which is AVAILABLE NOW on all retailers.
+If you enjoyed the Consolation Duet, be sure to grab DEFENSELESS (Mark!) which is AVAILABLE NOW in Kindle Unlimited.
 As an author’s note … Mark is my favorite.
 I loved him in BELOVED, but getting into his head was the most fun ever.
 He’s cocky, funny, sarcastic, and definitely the most … sexy ;).